snorkel-ai/snorkel-flow-gcp-marketplace/README.md

 This installation of Snorkel Flow is not meant to be scaled up.

 # Upgrading the app
+The image references in each pod can be set to the latest tag.

 # Backup and Restore
 The Snorkel Flow data volumes are stored on `PersistentVolume` objects, in order to view these, run